nerlihmax/nerlihmax/README.md

 - Have some experience in computer vision
 - Have a little bit experience in machine learning
 - Using a *nix a more than 7 years B-)
+- I can read and listen to English free, but unfortunately, due to lack of constant practice, I do not speak and write correctly, as you can see ^_^

 ## Work Experience 💼